On plane quartics with a Galois invariant Steiner hexad: Introduction

 The~group $\smash{\widetilde{G} \cong W(E_7)}$ already has $8074$ conjugacy classes of~subgroups.
 Two~subgroups with the same image under the quotient~map $\smash{p\colon \widetilde{G} \twoheadrightarrow \widetilde{G}/Z \stackrel{\cong}{\longrightarrow} G}$ correspond to del Pezzo surfaces of degree two that are quadratic twists of each~other.
 Theorem~\ref{general} therefore extends word-by-word to del Pezzo surfaces of degree two and homomorphisms $\smash{\Gal(l/k) \hookrightarrow \widetilde{G}}$ with image contained in~$p^{-1}(U_{63})$.

-There~is a further application of Theorem~\ref{general} that concerns cubic~surfaces.
-We~refine our previous result~\cite{EJ10} on the existence of cubic surfaces with a Galois invariant double six and generalise it from $\bbQ$ to an arbitrary infinite field of characteristic not~$2$.
+There~are further applications of Theorem~\ref{general} that concern cubic~surfaces.
+For~instance, we refine our previous result~\cite{EJ10} on the existence of cubic surfaces with a Galois invariant double six and generalise it from $\bbQ$ to an arbitrary infinite field of characteristic not~$2$.

 \begin{org} Section~\ref{zwei} summarises several general results on plane quartics, degree $2$ del Pezzo surfaces, Steiner hexads, and conic bundles, which are necessary for our~arguments.
 They~are without doubt well-known to experts.
 Thus,~concerning this part, we do not claim any originality, except for the~presentation.
 Section~\ref{drei}~then describes our approach to the construction of plane quartics in detail, thereby proving Theorem~\ref{general}.
-The~explicit description of a conic bundle with six split fibres that are acted upon by Galois in a prescribed way, which we give in Proposition~\ref{cb_gal}, is in fact the heart of this~approach.
-It~provides, a priori, a quartic with the right Galois operation, up to an inner automorphism of~$S_2 \wr S_6$.
-As,~however, $U_{63} \cong (S_2 \wr S_6) \!\cap\!
-A_{12} \subsetneqq S_2 \wr S_6$, a rather sophisticated monodromy argument is necessary in order to complete the proof for the main~result.
-We~do this in Section~\ref{vier}.
-Quadratic~twists of degree~$2$ del Pezzo surfaces are discussed later in section~\ref{fuenf} and, finally, we present applications to cubic surfaces in sections~\ref{sechs} and~\ref{sieben}.
+The~explicit description of a conic bundle with six split fibres that are acted upon by Galois in a prescribed way, given in Proposition~\ref{cb_gal}, is the heart of this~approach.
+We~deduce the main result in Section~\ref{vier} by providing the necessary monodromy argument, which is related to the fact that $U_{63} \cong (S_2 \wr S_6) \!\cap\!
+A_{12} \subsetneqq S_2 \wr S_6$.
+Degree~two del Pezzo surfaces and their quadratic twists of are discussed afterwards, in Section~\ref{fuenf}, and, finally, we present the applications to cubic surfaces of particular types in Sections~\ref{sechs} and~\ref{sieben}.
 All calculations are with {\tt magma}~\cite{BCP}. \end{org}

+\begin{rems} \begin{iii} \item Theorem~\ref{general} is clearly not true, in general, when $k$ is a finite~field.
+For~example, there cannot be a nonsingular quartic curve over~$\bbF_{\!3}$, all whose bitangents are \mbox{$\bbF_{\!3}$-rational}, simply because the projective plane contains only 13 \mbox{$\bbF_{\!3}$-rational} lines. \item We~ignore about characteristic~$2$ in this article, as this case happens to be very different.
+Even~over an algebraically closed field, a plane quartic cannot have more than seven bitangents~\cite[p.~60]{SV}. \end{iii} \end{rems}

 \begin{conv} In~this article, we follow standard conventions and notations from Algebra and Algebraic Geometry, except for the~following.